 FINANCES

 Section 1.
 Funds.
-"All monies belonging to this organization shall be deposited and disbursed through a bank account established for this organization at the Campus Organizations Accounting Office and/or approved institution/office (must receive authorization via Campus Organizations Accounting Office).
+All monies belonging to this organization shall be deposited and disbursed through a bank account established for this organization at the Campus Organizations Accounting Office and/or approved institution/office (must receive authorization via Campus Organizations Accounting Office).
 All funds must be deposited within 48 hours after collection.
-The Adviser to this organization must approve and sign each expenditure before payment."
+The Adviser to this organization must approve and sign each expenditure before payment.

 Section 2.
 Use of Funds No part of the net earnings of the Pre-Law Club shall be used to the benefit of any private individual, and no part of the activities of the Pre-Law Club shall involve propaganda or otherwise attempt to influence legislation, and the Pre-Law Club shall not participate in or intervene in any political campaign on behalf of any candidate for public office (Including the publishing or distribution or statements).